top of page

 a woman meeting with her medical provider

-To bring things together, sometimes a patient may be hypermobile and not have any of these chronic conditions.
+Sometimes a patient may be hypermobile and not have any of these chronic conditions.
 Knowing that they are hypermobile may help to explain some of their chronic symptoms and put them on a path to successful recovery.
-These indicators are important because it helps us to provide these clients with a path forward.
-We are better equipped to modify exercises and make referrals when necessary if we feel that these patients need further testing or better treatments.
+Knowing this information, we are better equipped to modify exercises and make referrals when necessary.

-Without taking into consideration the full picture of the patient, including hypermobility, we can sometimes get stuck in a rut and not be able to solve the problem.
-My goal with this information is to bring awareness to clinicians and patients, and if someone is struggling with any of these symptoms, or haven’t been able to find answers, then it might be necessary to consider these connective tissue disorders.
+Without taking into consideration the full picture of the patient, we can sometimes get stuck in a rut and not be able to solve the problem.
+My goal with this information is to bring awareness to clinicians and patients.
+If a patient in front of you is struggling with these symptoms without reprieve, consider these disorders as a possibility.

 If you'd like to check out the video associated with this blog post, click the link here!